-Mobile Site vs App
+Mobile Site vs. App

-The main difference between the two is that sites are rendered within web browsers, but apps are compiled to run natively on smart devices.
-That means, when granted permissions, apps have direct access to sensors, information and computing power on the smart devices they run on.
-It may seem like mobile sites are less capable, but functionaloties are continously being added to mobile web browsers so that sites can take advantage of them.
-For the most part, a properly designed mobile site is just as capable as a mobile app, as long as there’s the Internet.
+The main difference is that mobile sites are rendered within web browsers, but apps run natively on smart devices.
+That means apps directly access sensors, information, and computing power on the smart devices they run on.
+However, functionalities are continuously being added to web browsers so that websites can take advantage of the things mentioned above.
+For the most part, a properly designed mobile site is just as capable as an app, as long as there’s the Internet.
 Although mobile apps could run without the Internet, working offline will limit their functionality in most cases.

 Supporting Business Case

-It’s a Scam
+It’s a Gimmick

-Cons of Apps
+Downside of Apps

 While an app could work without the Internet, the information it provides to users may be outdated.
 Also, just like a website, there are costs associated with marketing and maintaining a mobile app.
 Depending on the provider, there could be monthly maintenance or app publishing fees.
 You might also get questions or comments about your app, which you’d want to manage.
 That takes focus and resources away from improving your website.
 Another thing to consider is that shopping decisions are often spontaneous, unplanned.
 This means consumers search for businesses or products only when they need the information or when they’re out and about.
 In those situations, they are more likely to use mobile sites than download apps onto their phones.
 Especially with voice assistants such as Siri becoming more popular, your business can gain exposure from websites.

 Unless your business can benefit from functionalities only available through an app, a good, mobile-friendly site is sufficient.
 The money saved would be better spent on developing a mobile responsive website and marketing it.
 We offer website and marketing services that can help you do just that.
 So why not contact us for a quote and learn how we can help your business grow?